zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/parameter-table-valued-parameter.md

 ### Step 3

 And finally, create the stored procedure that will take the TVP type as a parameter.
+To use a TVP in a stored procedure, you need to declare a parameter of the UDT type, as the following example shows:

 ```csharp
 connection.Execute(@"